avelo/Pythics/README.txt

 - NumPy array support

+- pandas data analysis library

 - matplotlib plotting library

 The following libraries are optional for full functionality in Pythics:

-- python Imaging Library (PIL) - for image display support, (1.1.7 or later preferred)
+- python Imaging Library (PIL) - for image display support, (actually using pillow fork 4.2.1)

-- PyQwt widgets for scientific and engineering applications
+- Not updated to Qt5, so not aveliable -> PyQwt widgets for scientific and engineering applications

 The following additional packages may be helpful for writing scientific code